About This Chapter

 24. Figurative Language in Macbeth

-William Shakespeare uses many different types of figurative language in Macbeth.
-Some of these literary devices are used to convey ideas beyond the literal meaning of the word, while others appeals to readers' senses.
-This lesson contains several examples of figurative language in Macbeth.
-Can you find other examples?
+William Shakespeare uses many different types of figurative language in ~'Macbeth.~' Some of these literary devices convey ideas beyond the literal meaning of the word, while others appeals to readers' senses, as we'll discover in this video.

 25. Figurative Language in Hamlet